CagatayKahramann/k8s-load-balancing-demo/README.md

    ```

 2. **Enable Ingress Addon**:
+   To deploy the Nginx Ingress Controller within your Minikube cluster, run:
    ```bash
    minikube addons enable ingress
    ```
-   This command will deploy the Nginx Ingress Controller within your Minikube cluster, making it easier to manage Ingress resources.

 4. **Get the Minikube IP**:

    To get the Minikube IP address, which will be used in the `etc/hosts` file, run: